Hiromisa/project06-expert-commentary-boom/README.md

 ---
 ## Reproducibility
 The code running the analysis is written in Python 3. it also requires BeautifulSoup and pandas． BeautifulSoup for scraping, pandas for data loading and analysis.
-I also used Jupyter notebook.
+All works done on Jupyter notebook.